Preparing for Fatherhood: 26 Tips From Parenting Experts

 The work of a father is more than just raising children; it’s about ensuring their happiness and well-being for decades to come.
 It’s about being there for them when they need you most—no matter what age they are.This requires you to put in a lot of resources as a father.

 11. Get Your Accounts Up-to-date

 Irrespective of when the bills are due, set aside the time to bring all accounts current if they are not on automatic payment.
-As a new dad, you will only add to the heap of stress when bothering about the bills and utilities you haven’t paid.
+As a new dad, you will only add to the heap of stress when bothered about the bills and utilities you haven’t paid.
 It’s also awful to get dinged for late payment when you’re doing something noble like making sure your newborn feels secure.